GoogleCloudPlatform/cluster-toolkit/modules/file-system/filestore/README.md

 instance.
 Filestore is a high performance network file system that can be mounted to one or more compute VMs.

+For more information on this and other network storage options in the Cloud HPC Toolkit, see the extended [Network Storage documentation](../../../docs/network_storage.md).

 ### Filestore tiers

 At the time of writing, Filestore supports 4 [tiers of service][tiers] that are